HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 related_posts: []
 ---

-If you have any courses in mathematics you will probably have encountered the following at some point:
+If you had any courses in mathematics you will probably have encountered the following at some point:

 $$